 - Nearness of children’s homes to schools

 Kent County Council (KCC) manage all primary admissions.
-Due to funding cuts, KCC no longer produce a copy of the aforementioned information booklet, 'Admission to Primary School 2018' for every child but you can contact the Primary Admission Team for a copy.
-Please click on the following link for the details of the admissions criteria and process for community schools:http://www.kent.gov.uk/__data/assets/pdf_file/0019...
+Due to funding cuts, KCC no longer produce a copy of the aforementioned information booklet, 'Admission to Primary School 2019' for every child but you can contact the Primary Admission Team for a copy.
+Please click on the following link for the details of the admissions criteria and process for community schools: http://www.kent.gov.uk/__data/assets/pdf_file/0019...

 KCC encourage parents to apply online at www.kent.gov.uk/ola

 .
-Online applications for 2018 open on 6 November 2017 and close on 15 January 2018.
+Online applications are open now and close on 15 January 2019.
 Parents are encouraged to express three preferences for a school place.
 If you require a paper application, please contact KCC on 03000 416111.
 Our DCSF number for your application is 886 2465

 Claremont is frequently oversubscribed.
 Although our Published Admission Number is 60, places available for our new intake of Reception children, children in Local Authority Care or Previously in Local Authority Care, current family associations (a brother or sister in the school at the time of entry), or children with health, social or special access reasons have priority.
 This means that we don’t always have many places left to offer.
 The places remaining are offered according to the distance from your home to the school.
 The measurements are taken 'as the crow flies' using Kent County Council's measuring software.
 The nearer you live, the better your chances, although no address can guarantee you a place.
 Please see our Frequently Asked Questions